balena-io-examples/nvidia-x86/README.md

 - `BALENA_MACHINE_NAME` is the device type of your balenaOS from [this list](https://www.balena.io/docs/reference/hardware/devices/)
 - `YOCTO_VERSION` is the version of Yocto Linux used to build your version of balenaOS.
 You can find it by logging into your host OS and typing: `uname -r`
 - `NVIDIA_DRIVER_VERSION` is the version of the Nvidia driver you want to download and build using the list found [here]( https://www.nvidia.com/en-us/drivers/unix/) Usually, you can use the "Latest Production Branch Version".
 Be sure to use the exact same driver version in any other containers that need access to the GPU.

+NOTE: If you are trying to use this example with balenaOS < 3.0 change any occurences of `kernel_modules_headers` (such as in line 30 of the gpu Dockerfile) to `kernel-source`.

 If this container is set up and running properly, you should see the output below (for your gpu model) in the terminal:
 ```